psagers/salvage/README.rst

 Quick Start
 -----------

-To create a new salvage kit for five participants with a threshold of three:
+To create a new salvage kit for five participants with a recovery threshold of
+three:

     ``% salvage new 5 3 path/to/source/dir``